nsomaru/laws2pr/3_accessio.md

 ## General
-- *Accessio* is the means by which one corporeal thing is joined (or *acceeds*) to another corporeal thing to produce a single composite *res*
+- *Accessio* is the means by which one corporeal thing is joined (or *accedes*) to another corporeal thing to produce a single composite *res*
 - The two (or more) *res* might appear separate, but **functionally and legally they are one.** Eg:
-    - A diamond acceeds to a ring
+    - A diamond accedes to a ring
-    - A button acceeds to a jacket
+    - A button accedes to a jacket
 - *Accessio* results in one *res* becoming the **principle** thing, and others becoming **accessory** things
     - The owner of the principle thing becomes owner of the composite